superfliege/pi-midi-velocity-curve-changer/README.md

 ## 4. Configuration

-To set up the configuration for the MIDI velocity curve changer script, follow these steps:

 ### 1. Edit Configuration Variables

 Open the script file (`midi.py`) in a text editor.
 Locate the configuration section at the top of the script.